Ferencvárosi TC–Újpest FC rivalry: Hooliganism

 In May 1998, Ferencváros hosted Újpest for a derby.
 There was violence and fights both preceding and after the game.
 Before the match, fans of Ferencváros, who had been waiting for Újpest, threw a rain of rocks at the arriving purple and white fanatics.
 After the game, fans of both teams threw beer cans and rocks at the policemen present.
 11 fans were detained afterwards.

 Prior to the April 1999 meeting of the two clubs, fans of Ferencváros clashed with the police at Népliget, hurling rocks and steel chairs at them.
 The police were forced to resort to using horses and teargas to disperse the crowd.
-The arriving Újpest fans received a similar treatment, who also threw rocks at each other with the Fradi ultras.
+The arriving Újpest fans received a similar treatment, and althrew rocks at eacttradi ultras.

-In September 2010 Újpest shut Ferencváros out 6–0 at Megyeri Road, their highest ever margin of victory against the green and whites.
-Fans of Ferencváros were angered by their team's performance and ripped seats off of their places, and started throwing them onto the field of play.
+In September 2010, Újpest shut Ferencváros out 6–0 at Megyeri Road, their highest ever margin of victory against Ferencváros.
+Fans of Ferencváros, angered by their team's performance, ripped seats out and started throwing them onto the field.
 After Ferencváros conceded the fifth goal, all hell broke loose in the away sector.
-The riot police were called in, who had to form a wall in order to prevent any Ferencváros ultras from entering the pitch; regardless, a large number of them still attempted to do so.
+The riot police were called in, and had to form a wall in order to prevent any Ferencváros ultras from entering the pitch; regardless, a large number of them still attempted to do so.
 Referee Solymosi made the decision to interrupt the game, which was stopped for ten minutes, while the police were handling the situation.

-In the 2012–13 season Ferencváros hosted Újpest.
+In the 2012–13 season, Ferencváros hosted Újpest.
 Before the match there was a big fight between the Újpest supporters and the police at the Újpest–Központ.
-The cataclyst of the fight was fans of Újpest hurling beer cans and road signs at the police. Újpest fans were taken by a tram selected for this specific occasion.
+The catalyst of the fight was fans of Újpest hurling beer cans and road signs at the police. Újpest fans were taken by a tram selected for this specific occasion.
 Upon their arrival at Üllői Road, which was led by then mayor Zsolt Wintermantel, they exchanged sets of rocks with Ferencváros fans.
-2 Újpest fans were taken to the 9th districtian police station, one of them for attempting to enter the Flórián Albert Stadium with a knife.
+Two Újpest fans were taken to the 9th district police station, one of them for attempting to enter the Flórián Albert Stadium with a knife.

-In the 2013–14 season, after the derby the police had to use tear gas to dissipate the Újpest fans at the Szusza ferenc Stadium.
+In the 2013–14 season, after the derby, the police had to use tear gas to dissipate the Újpest fans at the Szusza Derenc Stadium.